Let's rethink video game project management!

 The video game industry is plagued by numerous stereotypes: a lack of gender diversity, ethical issues, and sometimes questionable pay and working conditions.

-To address this issue,the Montpellier-Sète University Institute of Technology is launching a new program in partnership with the University of Montpellier’s Continuing Education Department: the University Diploma in Responsible Video Game Project Management.
+To address this issue,the Montpellier-Sète University Institute of Technology (IUT ) is launching a new program in partnership with the University of Montpellier’s Continuing Education Department: the University Diploma in Responsible Video Game Project Management.

 Beyond this observation, this new university degree also addresses a clearly identified issue: the video game industry must rethink the management of video game projects, which can be plagued by numerous stereotypes, including a lack of gender diversity, ethical issues, and sometimes questionable salary and social practices.